March 29, 2017 06:21 PM

 A one-time person of interest in the Jacob Wetterling abduction filed a lawsuit in U.S. District Court Wednesday alleging investigators fraudulently and illegally secured a search warrant while pursuing a theory that altered the course of the investigation and threw his name into the spotlight.

 The suit was filed by attorney Michael Padden on behalf of Daniel Rassier, whose family owns a farm close to where the abduction occurred.
-Rassier is seeking at least $2 million dollars in damages.
+Rassier is seeking at least $2 million in damages.

 Initially cleared as a suspect in the case, Rassier was named a person of interest after investigators dug up his farm in 2010 using a search warrant obtained on what the suit claims were fraudulent and illegal means.